raven6724/decodedscents/WORKER_PROTOCOLS.md

 14. **Every post-deployment test must verify notes display correctly** — all three layers, correct capitalization, matching worker.js exactly.
 Notes are the primary content shoppers use to decide.

+15. **Every pyramid is transcribed from a note list, never from prose.** Fragrantica, Parfumo or the brand's own product page.
+Never from a retailer description, never from an AI-generated summary, never from memory.
+No note list means no record — see §12.21.

+16. **Package after every meaningful addition, not at the end of the session.** The container resets without warning and has already destroyed nine completed records.
+See §12.23.

+17. **Run `check_links.py`, `check_shared.py` and `check_spanish.py` before packaging
+anything.** All three, every time.
+See §12.22.

+18. **Scope every record edit to its entry span.** The same dupe can appear under two originals needing opposite changes.
+An unscoped search edits whichever comes first.

+19. **When an original's pyramid is corrected, re-derive every dupe beneath it.** In both directions — some scores fall, some rise.
+See §12.20.

-15. **Perform ongoing monitoring per Section 13** — orphan detection, affiliate link health, price staleness, reformulation tracking, search query monitoring, cross-article reference integrity, site-to-DB consistency, fabrication audits, and backup rotation.
+20. **Perform ongoing monitoring per Section 13** — orphan detection, affiliate link health, price staleness, reformulation tracking, search query monitoring, cross-article reference integrity, site-to-DB consistency, fabrication audits, and backup rotation.
 Set calendar reminders for the recurring checks.

 ---